Jordan Smith (fighter): Bellator Fighting Championships

 In 2012, Smith was featured in the Bellator Season Six Welterweight Tournament.
 He replaced Brian Foster in the opening round of the welterweight tournament and faced David Rickels in the opening round of the tournament at Bellator 63 and lost via first round KO.

 Jordan faced Andrey Koreshkov on September 28, 2012, at Bellator LXXIV.
 He lost the fight via unanimous decision.

+Bare-knuckle boxing

+Smith made his Bare Knuckle Fighting Championship debut against Josenaldo Silva on May 10, 2025 at BKFC 74.
+He lost the fight by technical knockout in the third round.

 Personal life

 Smith is a middle school science teacher at West Point Junior High School in Utah.